-- this ordinance.
-All of the building's structural components must be capable of resisting specific flood-related forces including hydrostatic, buoyancy, and hydrodynamic and debris impact forces. - 5.
-Any mechanical, electrical, or other utility equipment must be located above the base flood elevation or floodproofed so that they are contained within a watertight, floodproofed enclosure that is capable of resisting damage during flood conditions in accordance with Section 6.170, Paragraph A.4.d of this ordinance. - 6.
-The agricultural structures must meet all National Flood Insurance Program (NFIP) opening requirements.
+- 6. The agricultural structures must meet all National Flood Insurance Program (NFIP) opening requirements.
 The NFIP requires that enclosure or foundation walls, subject to the 100-year flood, contain openings that will permit the automatic entry and exit of floodwaters in accordance with Section 6.170, Paragraph B.1.c of this ordinance. - 7.
-The agricultural structures must comply with the floodplain management floodway encroachment provisions of Section 6.170, Paragraph D.2 of this ordinance.
-No variances may be issued for agricultural structures within any designated floodway, if any increase in flood levels would result during the 100-year flood. - 8.
+The agricultural structures must comply with the floodplain management floodway encroachment provisions of Section 6.170, Paragraph D.2 of this ordinance. variances may be issued for agricultural structures within any designated floodway, if any increase in flood levels would result during the 100-year flood. - 8.
 Major equipment, machinery, or other contents must be protected from any flood damage. - 9.
 No disaster relief assistance under any program administered by any Federal agency shall be paid for any repair or restoration costs of the agricultural structures. - 10.
-A community shall notify the applicant in writing over the signature of a community official that - a.
-The issuance of a variance to construct a structure below base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25.00 for \$100.00 of insurance coverage, and - b.
+The City shall notify the applicant in writing over the signature of a City official that: - a.
+The issuance of a variance to construct a structure below base flood level will result in increased annual premium rates for flood insurance up to amounts as high as \$25.00 for \$100.00 of insurance coverage, and - b.
 Such construction below the base flood level increases risks to life and property.
 Such notification shall be maintained with the record of all variance actions as required by this ordinance. - 11.
-Wet-floodproofing construction techniques must be reviewed and approved by the community and a registered professional engineer or architect prior to the issuance of any floodplain development permit for construction. - A. Authority.
-Where by reason of exceptional narrowness, shallowness, shape of topography, or other extraordinary or exceptional situation or condition of a specific piece of property, the strict application of any provision of this Division would result in peculiar and exceptional hardship upon the owner of the property as an unreasonable deprivation of use as distinguished from the mere grant of a privilege, the Board may authorize a variance from strict application so as to relieve the demonstrable difficulties or hardships, provided that such a variance may only be granted if: - the standards for granting a non-use variance in Article 4, Division VII, Board of Zoning Adjustment have been met; (Amend. #48) and - the structure is to be erected on a lot of one half acre or less in size and the lot is contiguous to and surrounded by lots with existing structures constructed below the regulatory flood protection elevation; or
+Wet-floodproofing construction techniques must be reviewed and approved by the City and a registered professional engineer or architect prior to the issuance of any floodplain development permit for construction.